pahuttun/generic-development-vagrant-box/README.md

 ### create-react-app installation or start fails with error coming from random npm packages

-Problem: create-react-app fails to install because ENOENT error coming from random package.
+Problem: create-react-app fails to install because ENOENT error coming from a random package.
 If run multiple times, it might eventually install.
-However it won't start, as another error is thrown from one of the packages
+However, it won't start, as another error is thrown from one of the packages
 Solution: npm 4.5.0 seems to be buggy.
-Installed yarn
+Installed yarn. create-react-app automatically uses yarn if it is installed.
 Fixed: In a Vagrantfile, so you don't have to worry about it